postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 1. On the API's overview, select the remove icon the remove icon <img alt="Remove icon" src="https://assets.postman.com/postman-docs/icon-remove-api-element-v9.jpg#icon" width="16px"> next to a collection.
 1. Select **Remove Collection**.

-> Removing documentation only removes the link between the collection and the API.
-The collection itself is not deleted and can be accessed by selecting **Collections** in the sidebar.
+> Removing documentation removes the link between the collection and the API.
+The collection itself isn't deleted and can be accessed by selecting **Collections** in the sidebar.

 ## Associating environments with documentation

 An [environment](/docs/sending-requests/managing-environments/) is a set of related [variables](/docs/sending-requests/variables/) you can use in Postman requests.
 You can also refer to variables when [authoring descriptions](/docs/publishing-your-api/authoring-your-documentation/) in a collection.
 In each case, the initial value of the variable is automatically populated in the documentation.

-Anyone using your collection will only be able to view the variables in the documentation if the associated environment is also shared with them.
+Anyone using your collection will be able to view the variables in the documentation if the associated environment is also shared with them.
 For public documentation, you can select an environment during the [publishing process](/docs/publishing-your-api/publishing-your-docs/).
 Publishing an environment makes it available to anyone [viewing public documentation](/docs/publishing-your-api/viewing-documentation/).

 To use an environment variable in your documentation: